How to Add More Seats to GoDaddy Pro: Complete Step-by-Step Guide for Growing Agencies

 How do I add more seats to my GoDaddy Pro account?

-Log into your GoDaddy account, navigate to the Pro section, access account settings, and select “Upgrade Plan” or “Change Plan.”
+Log into your GoDaddy account, navigate to the Pro section, access account settings, and select “Upgrade Plan.”
 Choose a higher-tier plan with more seats, complete the billing process, and then invite new team members through the user management section.
+The entire process typically takes 5-10 minutes.

 What are the different GoDaddy Pro plans and their pricing?